t-karasova/grs-samples-python/events/tutorials/tutorial_write_user_events.md

 ## Get started with Google Cloud Retail

-This step is required if this is the first Retail API tutorial you run.
+This step is required if this is the first Retail API Tutorial you run.
 Otherwise, you can skip it.

 ### Select your project and enable the Retail API